UU-tracktech/tracktech/README.md

 #### Add the resource

-fill in the `GPU UUID` from last step in `/etc/docker/daemon.json`.
+Add the `GPU UUID` from last step to the [Docker engine configuration file](https://docs.docker.com/config/daemon/#configure-the-docker-daemon) typically at `/etc/docker/daemon.json`.
 Create the file if it does not exist yet.

 ```json
 {